pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 Notes
 ~~~~~~
-1. Each ``finish()`` combines the preceding "elementary" draws into one logical shape, giving them common colors, line widths, morphing, etc. Likewise, if ``closePath`` is specified, it will connect the end point of the last draw method with the starting point of the first one.
+1. Each ``finish()`` combines the preceding "elementary" draws into one logical shape, giving it common colors, line width, morphing, etc. Likewise, if ``closePath`` is specified, it will connect the end point of the last draw method with the starting point of the first one.

 2. For successfully creating compound graphics, it is important that each draw method uses the end point of the previous one as its starting point.
 In the above pseudo code, ``draw2`` should hence use the returned :ref:`Point` of ``draw1`` as its starting point.
 Failing to do so, would automatically start a new path and ``finish()`` may not work as expected.

 3. Each ``commit`` takes all text insertions and shapes and places them in foreground or background on the page - thus providing a way to control graphical layers.

 4. Text insertions may occur anywhere before the commit.
-Please remember, that text inserts are appended to ``Shape.totalcont`` directly, whereas draws will be appended by the next finish.
+Please take into account, that text inserts are appended to ``Shape.totalcont`` directly, whereas draws will be appended by ``Shape.finish``.

 5. Only ``commit`` will update the page's contents, the other methods are basically string manipulations.
 With many draw / text operations, this will result in a much better performance, than issuing the corresponding page methods separately (they each do their own commit).